 Valparaiso University’s corporate travel business partners are World Travel (for individual travel needs) and Anthony Travel (for group travel needs) for all University-related travel.
 By coordinating travel arrangements through these agencies, the University has established an efficient purchase and payment method.
-Please contact Purchasing if you should have concerns about how to handle individual, unusual travel circumstances.
-A 60% reimbursement will be paid in those cases where World Travel, Anthony Travel or an internet provider was not used and there was no previous communication with Purchasing regarding extenuating circumstances.
+Please contact Procurement if you should have concerns about how to handle individual, unusual travel circumstances.
+A 60% reimbursement will be paid in those cases where World Travel, Anthony Travel or an internet provider was not used and there was no previous communication with Procurement regarding extenuating circumstances.

 Reservation Procedures – With University Business Partners